-- 1. Bypass Alarm: The nitrogen generator operating in the bypass mode which is activated when the bypass valve is in the "fast fill" position to fill the fire sprinkler system and the air supplied directly from the air compressor has reached a pressure of 20 psig (1.4 bar). - a.
+- 1. Bypass Alarm: The nitrogen generator operating in the bypass mode which is activated when the bypass solenoid is in the "fast fill" position to fill the fire sprinkler system. - a.
 Indication on HMI Display - 2.
 Common Trouble Audible Alarm: The nitrogen generator is equipped with a common trouble audible signal which is programmable to activated upon a predetermined trouble. - a.
 Audible signal - b.
 Contact ECS for specific procedures to reconfigure common trouble signal